AndyButland/UmbracoMapper/ReadMe.md

 ### MediaFile

 Class representing an Umbraco media item that can be used within page view models in the client product.

+## Supported Umbraco Versions

+The earliest version of Umbraco this package has been tested with is `6.1.6` although the expectation is that all versions from *6.0* should be supported.

+The last version of the package strictly supporting out of the box Umbraco version 6 is `1.6.1`.

+After that the references to Umbraco Core were updated to version 7.
+The package still works though with Umbraco 6, so long as the JSON.Net dependency is updated to the version that ships with Umbraco 7, `6.0.8`.
+This can be done with a NuGet command:

+    PM> Install-Package Newtonsoft.Json -Version: 6.0.8

+With that dependency updated Umbraco 6 appears to work unaffected, which is borne out by [other discussion](https://our.umbraco.org/forum/developers/api-questions/57394-Is-the-latest-version-of-JsonNET-compatible-with-Umbraco-616).

 ## Version History

 - 1.0.2 - First public release